Theatre in Greece

-Program participants and staff, except for local personnel, will reside in a pleasant new school building on the quiet edge of Katohi.
-While in Katohi, three meals per day will be provided.
+Program participants and staff will reside in a pleasant school building on the quiet edge of Katohi.
+While in Katohi, three meals per day will be provided and included in the program fee.
 During excursions, hotel accommodations and some meals will be provided.

 Athens (4 days): Upon arrival and the end of the program, the group will tour Athens before departing for Katohi.
 The program also includes excursions to sites such as Delphi, Epidaurus, Mycenae, Corinth, Nafplion, and Messolonghi.
 Participants will visit the Theatre of Dionysos, the Acropolis, and the National Museum among other historical and cultural sites.

 Delphi (Daytrip): Delphi is the seat of the Delphic oracle featured in most Greek tragedies.

 Messolonghi (Daytrip): The historic and sacred city of Messolonghi was the birthplace of modern Greek independence.
 We will visit the Garden of the Heroes of Greek Independence as well as a museum which includes a dedication to the English poet, Lord Byron, who gave his life in the cause of Greek liberty.

 Nafplion Excursion (3 days): Nafplion was the first capital of Greece after it gained its independence in the 19th century.
 In Nafplion, participants will visit the historic Palamidi Fortress; a site of many of the significant events in the 19th century struggle for Greek Independence.